 Ask just about anyone who's ever been to Edinburgh, Scotland what they think of the city, and you will probably get a resounding “I love it” or “It's awesome.”

 Because, to be honest, Edinburgh IS awesome.
 And I DO love it.

-But I think my perceptions (and perhaps those of others, as well) were significantly influenced by the fact that I visited Scotland's capital during perhaps one of the best months possible — August.
+But I think my perceptions (and perhaps those of others, as well) were significantly influenced by the fact that I visited Scotland's capital for the very first time during perhaps one of the best months possible: August.